k0rventen/k0rventen.github.io/content/posts/keda-autoscaling.md

 k create -n app deploy worker --image=k0rventen/hpa-worker
 ```

-`k0rventen/hpa-server` and `k0rventen/hpa-worker` are the containers that act as producers and consumers based on a `foo` rabbitmq queue
+`k0rventen/hpa-server` and `k0rventen/hpa-worker` are the containers that act as producers and consumers based on a `foo` rabbitmq queue.

 If we check the rabbitMQ queue, we can see the number of message is pilling up, because our single worker can't handle the number of messages emitted by the producer.
 To do that, we can setup a port-forward between us and the rabbitmq interface: